Wallace-Watler/java-mcts/README.md

 ```

 ### Multiple-observer Information Set MCTS (MO-ISMCTS)
-Multiple-observer information set Monte Carlo tree search (MO-ISMCTS) is effective on games of imperfect information,
+This is effective on games of imperfect information, where knowledge of the game state can vary between players.
+Each
-where knowledge of the game state can vary between players.
-Each player maintains an information set that represents
+player maintains an information set that represents this knowledge.
+Furthermore, players do not see other players'
-this knowledge.
-Furthermore, players do not see other players' actions directly since certain aspects of those actions
+actions directly since certain aspects of those actions may be hidden.
+Instead, players observe actions as "moves,"
-may be hidden.
-Instead, players observe actions as moves, which are equivalence classes on actions.
-It is assumed that
+which are equivalence classes on actions.
+It is assumed that every player has full view of their own actions.
+Examples
-every player has full view of their own actions.
-Examples of games that MO-ISMCTS can handle are hearts, cribbage, and
+of games that MO-ISMCTS can handle are hearts, cribbage, and poker.
-poker.

 To use MO-ISMCTS, you'll need to implement four interfaces: `State`, `ObservableAction`, `InfoSet`, and `Move`.
-The
+These
+represent game states, actions, information sets, and moves, respectively.
+You can then use the provided algorithm
-provided implementations are `MOISMCTSRP` and `MOISMCTSTP`.
-Simultaneous actions can be modeled as sequential actions
+implementations, `MOISMCTSRP` and `MOISMCTSTP`.
+Simultaneous actions can be modeled as sequential actions that are
-that are hidden from all other players until some event reveals them at once.
+hidden from all other players until some event reveals them at once.

 ```java
 class MyState implements State<MyAction> {